Jachlike/Jachlike/README.md

 - 👋 Hi, I’m @ Anselm
-- 👀 I'm a SQL Developer.
+- 👀 I'm a SQL Database Developer.
 I write complex SQL Queries.
 I desgin database schemas this includes tables, relationships and indexes.
 My goal is to ensure data integrity as database developer.
 - I also handle data related tasks such as Data Wrangling and Data Modelling.
 - 🌱 A tired leo
 - 💞️Currently working on a few projects with specific data tailored to specific business processes like financial and game data likewise real world healthcare operational events particularly the NHS.
 - 🍘 I like flajacks
 - All projects can be found in my repository.
-- My tech stack is Python and Sql
+- My tech stack is Python and SQL.
+- Databases used are Postgresql and MySQL.
 - 📫 How to reach me JACHIKE.UWAKWE@ICLOUD.COM
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: everything rhymes with orange